120.627.81 Stem Cells and the Biology of Aging and Disease

 - M W, 10:30 - 11:50am

+Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.
 Course in biochemistry, molecular biology, or cell biology at undergraduate or graduate level.

 Exposes students to cutting-edge topics in stem cell biology through a combination of lectures and discussions based on primary literature.
-Topics include basic stem cell biology in a invertebrate and vertebrate systems, including germline, neural, and epithelial stem cells; the regulation of stem cells by physiology and aging; the connection between stem cells, telomerase, and cancer; and ethical issues pertaining to potential therapeutic applications of stem cells.
+Topics include basic stem cell biology in a invertebrate and vertebrate systems, including germline, neural, and hematopoietic stem cells; the regulation of stem cells by physiology and aging; the connection between stem cells, telomerase, and cancer; and ethical issues pertaining to potential therapeutic applications of stem cells.